mmarcon/compass-mdbw22/README.md

 Here are a few suggestions to take this exercise beyond the basics:

  * Play around with all the different aspects of Atlas Search and tweak the accuracy of the fuzzy matching
- * Build a [HTTPS endpoint](https://www.mongodb.com/docs/atlas/app-services/endpoints/configure/) for the full text search functionality
+ * Build an [HTTPS endpoint](https://www.mongodb.com/docs/atlas/app-services/endpoints/configure/) for the full text search functionality
  * Make a simple superheroes search page (`superheroes-catalog`) as part of the Next.js application included in this repository.
 You can add additional filters too (e.g. alignment, powerstats, etc).

 <hr>